PatrycjaPaczkowska/PatrycjaPaczkowskaPortfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Short Description
-this is my portfolio with projects and the most important information about me.
+This is my portfolio with projects and the most important information about me.

 ## Technologies
 * React Create App 17.0.1